nishant-nimbare/nishant-nimbare.github.io/_posts/2021-02-13-letsencrypt-Nginx-docker.md

 ---
-title: "Setting up ssl with Dockerized Nginx & Letsencrypt"
+title: "Setting up SSL with Dockerized Nginx & Letsencrypt"
 categories:
   - Deployment
 tags:
   - docker, nginx, ssl, letsencrypt, certbot
 ---

-So you decided to dockerize your side-project / freelance project, but now its deployment time and you don't know how to get a ssl certificate and to get it to work with the a dockerized Nginx server.
+So you decided to dockerize your side-project / freelance project, but now its deployment time and you don't know how to get an SSL certificate and to get it to work with a dockerized Nginx server.
 Don't worry, this article is for you.

-We will look into how to get a free ssl cert with LetsEncrypt (certbot) and also how to setup auto renewal.
+We will look into how to get an free SSL cert with LetsEncrypt (certbot) and also how to setup auto renewal.

 For the uninitiated, below is taken from their [website](https://certbot.eff.org/about/) ...
 >Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.

-So basically certbot is a cli-tool that talk to LetsEncrypt to issue and renew ssl certificate[s].
+So basically certbot is a cli-tool that talk to LetsEncrypt to issue and renew SSL certificate[s].

 # Dissecting the Bot
 There are 2 things at play here, Certbot (client) and LetsEncrypt .
-Long story short, to get a ssl certificate certbot needs to prove LetsEncrypt that the claimed domain does actually belongs to us, i.e. the server that is resolved/reached by that domain is indeed ours.
+Long story short, to get an SSL certificate certbot needs to prove LetsEncrypt that the claimed domain does actually belongs to us, i.e. the server that is resolved/reached by that domain is indeed ours.
 To prove this, LetsEncrypt gives us a challenge .
 There are 2 types of challenges:
 - Provisioning a DNS record under
 - Provisioning an HTTP resource